Skip to content

 The threats below are not theoretical.
 PHI exfiltration through LLM data leakage has been documented in 2024-2026 peer-reviewed research.
 Clinical RAG poisoning has been demonstrated against production EHR-integrated assistants.
 Adversarial inputs against radiology models have been shown to flip diagnostic outputs with sub-pixel perturbations invisible to humans.
 Healthcare AI security cannot rely on generic LLM safeguards.

-AISS maps every healthcare-relevant ATLAS technique to specific sub-controls — most commonly in AC-3 (Data Protection), AC-5 (Supply Chain), AC-6 (Output Validation), and AC-10 (Model Security).
-Running an AISS assessment against your healthcare AI gives you a domain-specific scorecard with an audit-grade derivation, not a generic compliance checkmark.
+Ayliea maps every healthcare-relevant ATLAS technique to specific control domains — most commonly AC-3 (Data Protection), AC-5 (Supply Chain), AC-6 (Output Validation), and AC-10 (Model Security).
+Running an assessment against your healthcare AI gives you a domain-specific scorecard with an audit-grade derivation, not a generic compliance checkmark.

 ATLAS TECHNIQUES